JoeyStanley/real/resources.md

 ### Colors

+I've given a workshop on colors in data visualization, which you can view [here](downloads/191023-color.pdf).
+In it, I list the following resources, plus a whole bunch of other ones.

 * The [`scico`](https://www.data-imaginist.com/2018/scico-and-the-colour-conundrum/) package has a bunch of colorblind-safe, perceptually uniform, ggplot2-friendly color palettes for use in visuals.
 Very cool.

 * The [color brewer website](http://colorbrewer2.org), while best for maps, offers great color palettes that are colorblind and sometimes also printer-safe.
 The have native integration with `ggplot2` with the `scale_[color|fill]_ [brewer|distiller]` [functions](https://ggplot2.tidyverse.org/reference/scale_brewer.html).